Honors and Undergraduate Research

 In terms of professional and intellectual development, being involved in undergraduate research allows students to participate in a scholarly community of students with common interests, to learn more about their future professional field, and to develop a close working relationship with acclaimed faculty.
 Research experiences make students more competitive for scholarships, internships, jobs, international opportunities, and admission to top graduate and professional programs.
-Perhaps most importantly, engaging in undergraduate research allows students to experience the excitement of working collaboratively to create new knowledge, solve cutting-edge problems, work collaboratively, and communicate more effectively—life skills that are increasingly valued in our world.
+Perhaps most importantly, engaging in undergraduate research allows students to experience the excitement of working collaboratively to create new knowledge, solve cutting-edge problems, and communicate more effectively—life skills that are increasingly valued in our world.

 Undergraduate Research Scholars Program

-Any junior or senior student with a cumulative Texas A&M GPR of 3.0 or above may apply to the Undergraduate Research Scholars program.
+Any junior or senior student with a cumulative Texas A&M GPA of 3.0 or above may apply to the Undergraduate Research Scholars program.
 Groups of at least two students collaborating as a team on a single project may also apply.
 The Research Scholars program requires independent research during the Fall and Spring semesters supervised by a faculty advisor that culminates in a scholarly product.
 The scholarly product may be a research thesis, an accepted article in a professional journal, an exhibit, a performance, or other product as determined by the faculty advisor in collaboration with the LAUNCH: Undergraduate Research Office.
 Participants are selected for this program based on the quality of their project proposals and their academic records.

-Explorations: the Texas A&M Undergraduate Journal
+Explorations: The Texas A&M Undergraduate Journal

 Acceptance to the journal is highly competitive—less than 20% of submitted synopses result in published articles.
 Recently published articles cover a wide range of academic fields: music, creative poetry, forensics, cancer biology, astrophysics, nanomedicine, computer algorithms, business, geosciences, sociology, aerospace engineering, and cultural anthropology.
-To review recent volumes and to find upcoming submission deadlines, visit explorations.tamu.edu.
+To review recent volumes and to find upcoming deadlines, visit explorations.tamu.edu.

 Undergraduate Research Ambassadors

 Undergraduate Research Ambassadors represent LAUNCH: Undergraduate Research at research, recruiting, and outreach events.
-Juniors or seniors with an extensive background in research, a GPR of 3.0 or higher, outstanding oral communication skills, and the ability to describe research to a general audience may apply to the program.
+Juniors or seniors with an extensive background in research, a GPA of 3.0 or higher, outstanding oral communication skills, and the ability to describe research to a general audience may apply to the program.
 A cohort of about a dozen Ambassadors are chosen to join existing Ambassadors from multiple disciplines each year.
 They are trained in presentation and leadership skills and then participate in a variety of activities including meeting with highly-placed members of the University Administration, distinguished faculty, outstanding alumni, prospective students, and parents.

 Workshops and Events

 LAUNCH: Undergraduate Research offers informational workshops on undergraduate research for undergraduate students, graduate students, and faculty.
-Additionally, we coordinate numerous public events that celebrate and promote undergraduate research, providing venues for students to present their research projects, for faculty to recruit new student researchers, and for recognition of the research efforts of both students and faculty.
+Additionally, we coordinate numerous public events that celebrate and promote undergraduate research, providing venues for students to present their research projects, for faculty to recruit new student researchers, and for recognition of research efforts by both students and faculty.
 Workshops and events are publicized through emails, newsletters, and the LAUNCH website.